Celebrating 42 years of service

 Alyssa graduated from the University of Montana in 2019 with a Bachelor of Science degree in Communication Sciences and Disorders.
 She earned her Master of Science in Speech-Language Pathology from Elmhurst University in 2021.
 Alyssa joined Community Sports and Therapy Center in 2021.

-Alyssa is currently in her clinical fellowship term to attain certification through the American Speech and Hearing Association.
-She is certified by the Ohio Speech and Language Pathology Board.
+Alyssa is certified through the American Speech and Hearing Association and the Ohio Speech and Language Pathology Board and holds her certificate of clinical competence.

 Alyssa’s experience includes working with pediatric and adult populations in acute inpatient and outpatient settings, skilled nursing, school-based settings, and early intervention.
 Alyssa is trained to complete modified barium swallow studies.